manosVaf/Image-Filtering/README.md

 ###### A university project assigned on Programming with C++ course.

-The purpose of the project is to load an image and apply filters that a user wants.
+The purpose of this project is to load an image and apply filters that a user wants.
 The applyable filters are:
 - Blur
 - Median
 - Gray